NPL network: Simulation studies

+Internetworking

 The NPL network was a testbed for internetworking research throughout the 1970s.
-Davies, Scantlebury and Barber were active members of the International Networking Working Group (INWG) formed in 1972.
-Vint Cerf and Bob Kahn acknowledged Davies and Scantlebury in their 1974 paper "A Protocol for Packet Network Intercommunication".
-Derek Barber was appointed director of the European COST 11 project played a leading part in proposing the European Informatics Network (EIN) and led the project while Scantlebury led the UK technical contribution.
-The EIN protocol helped to launch the INWG work, which proposed an "international end to end protocol" in 1975.
+Davies, Scantlebury and Barber were active members of the International Network Working Group (INWG) formed in 1972.
+Vint Cerf and Bob Kahn acknowledged Davies and Scantlebury in their 1974 paper A Protocol for Packet Network Intercommunication, which DARPA developed into the Internet protocol suite used in the modern Internet.

+Barber was appointed director of the European COST 11 project and played a leading part in the European Informatics Network (EIN).
+Scantlebury led the UK technical contribution, reporting directly to Donald Davies.
+The EIN protocol helped to launch the INWG and X.25 protocols.
+INWG proposed an international end to end protocol in 1975/6, although this was not widely adopted.
+Barber became the chair of INWG in 1976.
+He proposed and implemented a mail protocol for EIN.

-NPL research investigated the "basic dilemma" involved in internetworking; that is, a common host protocol would require restructuring existing networks if they were not designed to use the same protocol.
+NPL investigated the "basic dilemma" involved in internetworking; that is, a common host protocol would require restructuring existing networks if they were not designed to use the same protocol.
 NPL connected with the European Informatics Network by translating between two different host protocols while the NPL connection to the Post Office Experimental Packet Switched Service used a common host protocol in both networks.
 This work confirmed establishing a common host protocol would be more reliable and efficient.

-Davies and Barber published "Communication networks for computers" in 1973 and "Computer networks and their protocols" in 1979.
+Davies and Barber published Communication networks for computers in 1973 and Computer networks and their protocols in 1979.
 They spoke at the Data Communications Symposium in 1975 about the "battle for access standards" between datagrams and virtual circuits, with Barber saying the "lack of standard access interfaces for emerging public packet-switched communication networks is creating 'some kind of monster' for users".
 For a long period of time, the network engineering community was polarized over the implementation of competing protocol suites, commonly known as the Protocol Wars.
 It was unclear which type of protocol would result in the best and most robust computer networks.

+Derek Barber was involved in Internet design discussions in 1980.

+Email

+Derek Barber proposed a network mail protocol and implemented it on the EIN in 1979, the first European implementation of electronic mail.
+Jon Postel referenced Barber's work in his first paper on Internet email, published in the Internet Experiment Note series.

+Network security

-Davies' research at NPL later focused on data security for computer networks.
+Davies' later research at NPL focused on data security for computer networks.